giselehbm/LCI_Workshop_2023/README.md

 	grid_size_y = 6;
 	file_name = "C3-BrainSection";
 	```
-* Press the "Run buttom".
+* Press the "Run button".
 A Dialog window will appear and you should browse the folder named "uncorrected" inside the reference folder ("../images/illumination_correction/tiles/...").
 	- **Group 2:** run the script for "img2" with different overlap values ("img2_1pc", "img2_5pc" and "img2_10pc")
 	- **Group 3:** run the script for "img2_10pc" and "WSI_Brain"

 **Note:** Corrected stitched images are saved inside the reference folder

-:bulb: Comapre the uncorrected *vs* corrected images and discuss how the corrected image was improved (*or not*) for each example.
+:bulb: Compare the uncorrected *vs* corrected images and discuss how the corrected image was improved (*or not*) for each example.

 :bulb: What happens as the overlap increases?
 (Group 2)